lephleg/nano-node-docker/readme.md

 * **nginx-proxy** -- This is an instance of the popular Nginx web server running in a reverse proxy setup, serving as a gateway for all incoming requests to your host.

-* **nginx-proxy-letsencypt** -- This is a lightweight companion container for the nginx-proxy.
+* **nginx-proxy-letsencrypt** -- This is a lightweight companion container for the nginx-proxy.
 It allows the creation/renewal of Let's Encrypt certificates automatically.

 #### **Directory Structure**